Skip to content

 git diff-highlight

-In the case of cloning the git source, a sub-directory call contrib will be found.
+In the case of cloning the git source, a sub-directory called contrib will be found.
 This sub-directory contains tools that are related to Git.
 One of these tools is called diff-highlight.
 It highlights changed sub-word pieces.
+Note that this tool filters standard input and requires terminal coloring to be visible.

 diff --git a/test.txt b/test.txt